We may earn money when you click on links to our partners. Advertiser Disclosure

 Sage 50 Accounting – Best Desktop Accounting Software for Small Business

-Sage 50 Accounting combines powerful desktop accounting software with cloud capabilities to give you a complete view of your finances and inventory.
+Sage 50 Accounting combines powerful desktop accounting software with online accounting capabilities to give you a complete view of your finances and inventory.
 While Sage 50 is priced slightly higher than strictly cloud-based services, the desktop platform stands out for advanced inventory tracking and job costing tools.
 But because it has online access, you aren’t tied to your desk.
 You can see real-time business insights on the go while collaborating with your teams, giving you the best of both worlds.

 Pros